ztachip/ztachip/Documentation/pcore_programmer_guide.md

 There can only be one active PCORE program running at a time.

-At a highlevel view, they implement TENSOR operators that can then be invoked by MCORE programs.
+At a high-level view, they implement TENSOR operators that can then be invoked by MCORE programs.
 TENSOR operators can be viewed as functions with TENSORs as inputs and outputs.

 PCORE processors all execute the same instructions in lock-step.
 PCORE execution is then further scheduled into thread block.
 There are 16 threads per PCORE processor.
 Threads scheduling are hardware based with zero-overhead.